Altium Designer Rigid Flex Guidebook for PCB Design

 Interestingly, Altium Designer has always supported pad objects on any layer, so this is not impossible.
 There’s also an implication that silkscreen could exist on flex layers as well.
 This is not a problem, since coverlay material can adhere well to the silkscreen ink.
 The trick is more to make sure there’s adequate contrast for the color of ink chosen against the coverlay material.
 Also, resolution is affected since the ink has to traverse a small gap beyond the screen to land on the flex circuit coverlay.
 Again, this is something that needs to be discussed with the fabricator to determine what’s possible and economical.

-Note: If you’re going to the effort of drawing the regions of the PCB which are exposed flex layers, and placing components on those regions, this also makes a reasonable method for placing embedded components into cutout regions of the board.
+Note: If you’re going to the effort of drawing the regions of the Printed Circuit Board which are exposed flex layers, and placing components on those regions, this also makes a reasonable method for placing embedded components into cutout regions of the board.
 You need to generate a set of very clear documents that show where the cutouts are and in which sections of the layer stack they apply.
 This is going to be limited depending on the fabricators methods - either back-drilling or multiple laminated stack-ups can be used.
 So communicating your intent and minimizing the number of separate cutout stack sections is important.
 It’s best to completely avoid having intersecting cutouts from opposite sides of the board.

 Conventional wisdom calls for stiffeners or rigid sections where components will be mounted on flex anyway for dynamic applications.
 This is to prevent dry solder joints and copper cracks due to fatigue caused by circuit movement around rigid component pins.
 In some circumstances - such as the flexible LED lighting strips shown in Figure 3.3, this is not necessary because the flexible strip is installed into a fixed backing, thereafter it will be static.
 This situation is referred to in IPC-2223 as ‘Flex to Install’.